 The lock works on a push-and-lock system.
 Once you unlock it, you can remove the key, as you won’t need it again for re-locking.
 The key, incidentally, goes in from the lock’s bottom, thus making it hard for anyone to drill through the lock.
 At the same time, this feature demands some flexibility on your part since locking and unlocking with the key will require bending over.

 The lock can survive heavy hammer blows, sustaining very little damage to its super-heavy-duty structure.
 Even if a would-be thief tried using a grinder on this lock, it would take such a long time that it wouldn’t be worth their time.

-- Includes two keys
+- Pros: Includes two unique keys.
+Durable materials.